xhuseyin/notebook/english/words.md

 to offer or suggest a possible plan or action for other people to consider, suggest

 She proposed a boycott of the meeting.

+#### fragment

+noun

+a small part broken or separated off something. an isolated or incomplete part of something.

+verb

+fragment 3rd person present fragments past tense fragmented past participle fragmented gerund or present participle fragmenting

+break or cause to break into fragments.